microsoft/win32metadata/README.md

 # How to Generate the .winmd
 PowerShell Core is required to run the generation scripts.
 Open a PowerShell Core window and:

 1) GenerateMetadataSource.cmd: This loops over the directories under generation\Partitions, running ClangSharp for each one.
-There are base settings for all partitions: name remaps are found in [generation/baseRemap.rsp](generation/baseRemap.rsp) and other settings are found in [generation/baseSettings.rsp](generation/baseSettings.rsp).
+There are base settings for all partitions: name remaps are found in [generation/scraper/baseRemap.rsp](generation/scraper/baseRemap.rsp) and other settings are found in [generation/scraper/baseSettings.rsp](generation/scraper/baseSettings.rsp).
 Each partitions folder contains a main.cpp, remap.rsp, and settings.rsp.
-ClangSharp writes C# files to sources\Win32MetadataSource\generated (these files are not checked in).
+ClangSharp writes C# files to generation\emitter\manual\generated (these files are not checked in).
-2) BuildMetadataBin.cmd: This builds the emitter and points it at the [sources/Win32MetadataSource](sources/Win32MetadataSource) directory.
+2) BuildMetadataBin.cmd: This builds the emitter and points it at the [generation/emitter](generation/emitter) directory.
 Again, the "generated" subdirectory contains the files that ClangSharp created in step 1.
 3) Once the .winmd is built, run TestMetadataBin.cmd which checks for regressions.

 &nbsp;